gitreunion/datacup-challenge-esi-flipside/INSTALL.md

 ## Dependencies

-List of the necessary dependencies to the project so that it can run locally :
+We'll need a list of the necessary dependencies to the project so that it can run locally :
-- This project use principally python.
+- This project mainly uses python.
 The libraries used are python-venv, pandas, flask and more... (you can find them in the requirements directory)
 - First and foremost, in order to install the dependencies, you need to install the python environment with the following command:
 ```
 sudo apt -y install python3 python3-pip python3-venv